 Nobbys boardwalk will take you down past the lighthouse, along the boardwalk itself, where you can stare out at the sea (I’ve seen dolphins from here), or enjoy the view of the sprawl of the city behind you.

 I found Stockton’s boardwalk (also known as Shipwreck Walk) to be a bit sad, in comparison.

 It’s littered with plaques commemorating dearly departed locals of the area, as well as the various ships that were wrecked within Newcastle Harbour (200-odd vessels all up).

 There’s even a preserved ship, The Adolphe, which was wrecked on Stockton breakwall in 1904, existing now as a local attraction.

-The Regal Cinema is run by husband and wife duo Jo and George and is definitely the best cinema in Newcastle and quite possibly the whole of Australia (but then, I am prone to hyperbole).
+It’s run by husband and wife duo Jo and George and is definitely the most unqiue cinema in Newcastle and quite possibly the whole of Australia.

 If you’re a history buff (or simply enjoy lovely views of the ocean), then Fort Scratchley is the place for you.